Public Matters - Class of 2017

 Kaitlin Stoll is the Program Coordinator for Budget Buddies, a nonprofit organization that helps low-income women become more economically self-sufficient and transform their lives by teaching them core money-management skills and pairing them with personal financial coaches.
 Katie is responsible for identifying and qualifying program partners; leading a complete review and overhaul of their curriculum; scheduling workshops and information nights, and orientations for coaches and volunteers; assisting with grant writing and research; overseeing student volunteers; and managing the translation of their program materials into Spanish.
 Prior to Budget Buddies, she worked as an intern for the City of Lowell’s Neighborhood Planning group.
 Katie is a graduate of Adelphi University, Garden City, N.Y. and holds a master’s degree in Community Social Psychology from UMass Lowell.
 She lives in North Chelmsford.

-Kaitlyn Thoene is the Volunteer Coordinator for the Boys and Girls Club of Greater Lowell.
-She is responsible for planning and executing corporate days of service with up to 60 volunteers per event.
-Kate is responsible for recruitment, vetting, placement and orientation of all volunteers and community partners, averaging 35 volunteers daily.
-She coordinates a special field day with PUMA, which requires her to manage the logistics of a day-long program with 100 Club members and the North American corporate office of PUMA.
+Kaitlyn Thoene is Co-owner of Wish, a women's clothing and accessories boutique in Acton.
+When Kate began public Matters, she was the Volunteer Coordinator for the Boys and Girls Club of Greater Lowell.
+She was responsible for planning and executing corporate days of service with up to 60 volunteers per event.
+Kate recruited, vetted, placed and gave orientation to all volunteers and community partners, averaging 35 volunteers daily.
+She coordinated a special field day with PUMA, which requires her to manage the logistics of a day-long program with 100 Club members and the North American corporate office of PUMA.
 Prior to her work at the Boys and Girls Club, Kate assisted the Director of Development at Lowell General Hospital with annual fundraisers.
 Kate volunteers for many organizations.
 A selected list includes: Big Brother Big Sister of Greater Lowell; Lowell General Hospital Auxiliary; Lowell General Hospital CatWalk for Cancer Care; and Be Like Brit Foundation.
 Kate is a graduate of UMass Amherst and lives in Chelmsford.

 Marisa Veiga is the Human Resources Operations Manager, Vice President at Enterprise Bank.
 Marisa supports the executive team, managers and employees of the bank by overseeing payroll, benefits, compensation, recruiting, company-wide human resources budget.
 She also manages the functions of the Human Resources Information System (HRIS).
 Marisa first worked for Enterprise Bank as a high school student and has progressed within the bank to positions of increasing responsibility.
 Marisa is active in Lowell’s Portuguese community.
 She co-founded the Lowell Portuguese Language Program to teach area children to read and speak Portuguese.
 As of 2016, there are 54 students enrolled.
 Marisa is a graduate of Middlesex Community College and has completed courses towards a degree in management from Northeastern University.
 She is fluent in Portuguese and lives in Lowell.